Apple users have the opportunity to assign legacy contacts so trusted individuals can access their files after they pass.

 How to assign your legacy contacts

-When your phone updates to the iOS 15.2 (currently still in beta), here’s how you set up your iCloud legacy contacts:
+As long as your iPhone is on iOS 15.2, here’s how you set up your iCloud legacy contacts:

 - Go to Settings > your Apple ID > Password & Security.